 We are all born supplied with a dose of unconditional love, but over time, as we grow and crash with others, this love becomes more and more conditioned.
 We need to develop unconditional acceptance.

 Whenever someone criticizes us, or makes us feel inadequate, we lose a small dose of love that we had for ourselves.
-We learn that if we want to be accepted by others, we must meet certain standards and if we don’t, the others will le tus know we’re out of their circle.
+We learn that if we want to be accepted by others, we must meet certain standards and if we don’t, the others will let us know we’re out of their circle.

-At this point we cease to love ourselves unconditionally and begin conditioning the relationship with our “self” to our successes and failures.
+At this point we cease to love ourselves unconditionally and begin conditioning the relationship with our “ego” to our successes and failures.
 The moment we begin to judge ourselves applying the rules of the others, we stop loving ourselves for who we are.

 It is a painful process in which we all have passed.
 As a result, it is not surprising that many people, even successful adults, continue to feel uneasy and are constantly blaming themselves.
-These people have lost the touch with their “self” more profound because they built a “social self” that buried it.
+These people have lost the touch with their “ego” more profound because they built a “social self” that buried it.

 The signs that you don’t accept yourself unconditionally